dotnet/docs/docs/core/versions/index.md

 This article aims at clarifying how the .NET Core SDK and runtime are versioned.

+## Summary

-TL;DR: There are lots of moving parts that version independently in .NET Core, but going forward we'll make sure that there is an easy to understand top-level version number that everybody understands to be *the* version of ".NET Core" as a whole.
-The rest of this document goes into the minute details of the versioning of all those parts, but you shouldn't need to know all those in order to use .NET Core, or build libraries that target it.
+There are lots of moving parts that version independently in .NET Core, but starting with .NET core 2.0, we'll make sure that there is an easy to understand top-level version number that everybody understands to be *the* version of ".NET Core" as a whole.
+The rest of this document goes into the details of the versioning of all those parts, but you shouldn't need to know all those in order to use .NET Core, or build libraries that target it.

 ## The past